xdas-dev/xdas/docs/user-guide/io/virtual-datasets.md

 - `hdf5`: for HDF5 based formats, it leverages the [virtual datasets](https://docs.h5py.org/en/stable/vds.html) native capabilities of netCDF4/HDF5, which resolve the mapping in compiled C with no per-file Python overhead.
 The cost of that mapping does however grow with the number of linked files.
 - `tiles`: a manifest of file-backed tiles stored as a plain array, decoded by the engine itself.
 It works with any format and keeps the file mapping inspectable.
-- For other type of files, it can also leverage the flexibility of [Dask arrays](https://docs.Dask.org/en/stable/array.html).

 Which types an engine offers is declared by its `_supported_vtypes` attribute; the first one listed is the default.
-See [](#choosing-a-virtualization-backend) for how to pick.
+See [](#choosing-a-virtualization-backend) for how to pick, and [](data-formats.md) for what each engine supports and defaults to.

+A third backing, [Dask arrays](https://docs.Dask.org/en/stable/array.html), is deprecated and no longer used by any engine — see [](#dask-virtualization).

 ## HDF5 Virtualization